ElMassimo/vite-plugin-environment/README.md

 The following libraries might be helpful depending on your use case:

-- [vite-plugin-env-compatible](vite-plugin-env-compatible): Convenient if you are porting a Vue CLI or create-react-app.
+- [vite-plugin-env-compatible]: Convenient if you are porting a Vue CLI or create-react-app.

 ## License